 Consider your stroller just an additional piece of luggage.
 As with anything you bring, you'll decide whether to check it or to carry it onto the plane.
 Note that large collapsible strollers and types that don't fold are typically only accepted as checked luggage, so it's best to call your airline if you're unsure.
 If you decide to check your stroller, ask the ticketing agent for a plastic bag to keep it clean while it's in the cargo hold.

 You'll be expected to put your stroller through the X-ray machine at the airport security screening checkpoint, so you should remove your kid and fold it up before it's your turn because we all know the TSA line is stressful as it is.
 If you're lucky, your airport will have a designated line for families to eliminate some of the pressure from the process.

 Checking Your Stroller at the Gate

-Arrive at the gate area early enough to make the pre-boarding time that happens before general boarding.
-Airlines offer early boarding for those who require assistance or are traveling with young children, including with strollers.
-This gives the airline ample time to load strollers that have been tagged and left to be checked on the jetbridge.
+If you think your stroller is too big to fit in the overhead bin, you'll probably want to check it at the gate.
+Airlines offer early boarding for those who require assistance or are traveling with young children, so try to arrive before the pre-boarding time.
+This gives the airline ample time to load strollers that have been tagged and left to be checked on the jet bridge.

-It also gives parents extra time to board the aircraft and get their babies and toddlers settled in before the rest of the passengers get on the flight.
-After the flight lands, strollers are brought back up to the jetbridge and are waiting for passengers as they depart from the aircraft.
+It also gives parents extra time to get their youngsters settled in before the rest of the passengers board the flight.
+After the flight lands, strollers are brought back up to the jet bridge where passengers can simply scoop them up as they depart from the aircraft.